andybry/basejs/README.md

 ## Usage

 First include the Base.js library from the js folder.
-For IE8 and below you will also need to provide a polyfill for the Object.create method (and the Object.getPrototypeOf method for running the tests).
+For IE8 and below you will also need to provide a polyfill for the Object.create method.

 Then the following basic patterns can be used: